How to Steal a Million: Plot

 American tycoon Davis Leland, an avid art collector, is obsessed with owning the Venus.
 He arranges to meet Nicole solely to purchase the statue, but finds her attractive.
-At their second meeting, he proposes marriage to ensure he can obtain the statue, but Nicole rushes off to the museum for the "heist" and she accepts his ring in a hurry.
-When she casually mentions her "engagement" to Simon, he tries to hide his disappointment.
+At their second meeting, Leland proposes marriage to ensure he can obtain the statue, but Nicole hurriedly accepts his ring as she rushes off to the museum for the "heist".

 Nicole and Simon hide in the museum's utility closet until closing time.
-After observing the guards' routine, Simon repeatedly sets off the security alarm with the help of a boomerang until the "faulty" system is finally disabled.
-Simon notices Nicole's resemblance to the Venus, and she admits that her grandfather sculpted the statuette and that her grandmother was the model; he in turn admits that he knew all along the Venus was worthless and only agreed to the heist for her.
-Simon steals the Venus, and Nicole, disguised as a cleaning woman, hides it in a bucket.
+After observing the guards' routine, Simon repeatedly sets off the security alarm using a toy boomerang until the "faulty" system is finally disabled.
+Simon notices Nicole's resemblance to the Venus, and she admits that her grandmother posed for the statue that her grandfather sculpted; Simon admits knowing that the Venus was fake and only agreed to the heist for her.
+Simon takes the Venus, and Nicole, disguised as a cleaning woman, hides it in a bucket.
 When the Venus is discovered missing, they escape in the ensuing chaos.

 Following the robbery, Leland seeks to acquire the Venus by any means.
-Simon connives to "sell" it to him on condition that it never be displayed to anyone and that he never contact the Bonnet family again; Leland should expect to eventually be asked for payment.
-Leland runs from Nicole when she tries to return her engagement ring, so Simon secretly adds the ring to the package.
+Simon offers to "sell" it to him on condition that it never be displayed to anyone and that he never contact the Bonnet family again; Simon says Leland will be contacted later for payment.
+Leland runs from Nicole when she tries to return the engagement ring; Simon later secretly adds the ring to boxed statue before giving it to Leland, who immediately leaves the country with it.

-Nicole meets Simon to celebrate their success.
-He admits the Cellini Venus was his first heist too and reveals he is actually an expert consultant and investigator hired by major art galleries to enhance security and detect forgeries.
-He was investigating Charles' art collection when Nicole first encountered him, but now he has no intentions of exposing her or her father because she means too much to him.
-He then meets Charles and assures him that the statue will be safely out of the country.
-Charles is so relieved that he is only momentarily disappointed when Simon says that the purchase price was zero dollars (and because the statuette was never authenticated, there is no insurance).
-Simon tells Charles that one of them must retire, and Charles agrees to give up forgery.
+Nicole meets Simon at the Ritz Hotel to celebrate their success, though she is stunned when he admits it was his first heist.
+Simon is actually an expert consultant and investigator hired by major art galleries to enhance security and detect forgeries.
+He was investigating Charles' art collection when Nicole first encountered him.
+When Charles unexpectedly arrives, Simon assures him that the statue will soon be safely out of the country.
+Charles is relieved though momentarily disappointed that there will be no $1 Million insurance payment due to the statue never being authenticated.
+Simon insists Charles give up forgery, to which he agrees.

-As Nicole and Simon prepare to marry, a collector who had earlier admired Charles's new "Van Gogh" arrives at the Bonnet residence and is warmly welcomed by the wily forger.
-Nicole says the man is a "cousin".
+As Nicole and Simon are on their way to get married, a collector who admired Charles's new "Van Gogh" arrives at the Bonnet residence.
+Nicole tells Simon that it is his father's "cousin".
 Simon admires her newfound flair for lying, and they drive off to begin their new life together.

+Production

+Filming

+Principal photography began in the late summer of 1965, and concluded later that fall.
+How To Steal A Million was Hepburn's first time on a film set in two years since the production of My Fair Lady in 1963.
+According to some accounts, some dismay was made over the fact that Hepburn was three years older than O'Toole, him being 33 years old and her 36 years old at the time, as historically Hepburn had always been considerably younger than her co-stars.
+Hepburn’s salary for the film was reportedly $1,000,000.